stuffnting/gutenberg-block-examples/src/block-styles/README.md

 ## Description

-This code demonstrates adding and removing block styles vis PHP and JS.
+This code demonstrates adding and removing [block styles](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-styles/) vis PHP and JS.

+**Note, this example does not register any blocks.**

 ## In this code